-The rating of the asset securitisation highlights the secured structure, where the securitisation will rank in priority to all subordinated and senior debt.
-Consequently, the debt instrument is rated one notch above the entity rating.
+The rating of the debenture highlights the unsecured senior structure, where the debenture will rank after all the claims of the secured creditors and preferential claims under any statutes governing the Company, but in pari passu to the claims of unsecured creditors of the Company.
+Consequently, the debt instrument is rated equivalent to the entity rating.
 On the entity level, the rating emanates from the leading position LOLC Finance PLC (LOFC or the Company) holds in the sector as the largest Licensed Finance Company (LFC).
 LOFC amalgamated with Commercial Leasing and Finance PLC (CLF) in March 2022 following the merger of CLF with Singhaputhra Finance PLC (SFPLC).
 LOFC further merged with LOLC Development Finance PLC (LODF) in January 2023 consolidating its position as the largest player in LFCs.
 The Company draws strength from the diversified investments and financial strength of LOLC Group.
 During 9MFY23, the Company's net interest income increased to LKR 23bln due to mergers, even though the Company's core spread decreased.
 Despite higher provisions due to a higher interest rate scenario, the Company's profits improved at an absolute level.
 Going forward, stability in the country and the impact of the mergers are expected to improve the performance of the company.
 Its Non-Performing Loans (NPL) remain below industry averages with a 120-day gross and net NPL of 12.6% and 8.3% respectively.
 Ratings reflect its solid capitalization position with the Capital Adequacy Ratio (CAR) maintained at ~20.2% (FY22: ~20.7%) as at 9MFY23, which is well above the regulatory requirement of the Central Bank of Sri Lanka (CBSL).
 The merger in March 2022, further improved its equity base to LKR ~94bn as at 9MFY22

-The ratings remain dependent upon maintaining its leading position in the sector and navigating through challenging economic times while maintaining and improving asset quality.
-Any future rating action will be dependent upon sustainable synergies developed through the merger resulting in operational efficiencies and better performance.
-The rating also remains dependent on the securitization of the assets for the debt instruments.
+The ratings remain dependent upon maintaining its leading position in the sector and navigating through challenging economic times while maintain and improving asset quality.
+Any future rating action will be dependent upon sustainable synergies developed through merger resulting into operational efficiencies and better performance.

-Disclosure Name of Rated Entity LOLC Finance - LKR 06bn Asset Securitization Type of Relationship Solicited Purpose of the Rating Debt Instrument Rating Applicable Criteria Methodology Debt Instrument Rating(Jun-22),Methodology Non-Banking Finance Companies Rating(Jun-22) Related Research Sector Study Leasing & Finance Companies(Dec-22) Rating Analysts Amreetha Mahindapala amreetha@lra.com.lk +92-42-35869504
+Disclosure Name of Rated Entity e of Rated Entity LOLC Finance - LKR 05bn Listed Debentures (Maturity 2025) Type of Relationship Solicited Purpose of the Rating Debt Instrument Rating Applicable Criteria Methodology Debt Instrument Rating(Jun-22),Methodology Non-Banking Finance Companies Rating(Jun-22) Related Research Sector Study Leasing & Finance Companies(Dec-22) Rating Analysts Amreetha Mahindapala amreetha@lra.com.lk +92-42-35869504